-The Land Use Appellate Board shall have the power, upon appeal from a decision or determination of the Code Enforcement Officer, to vary or modify yard requirements, setback lines, lot coverage, frontage requirements, height requirements and density regulations.
+The Zoning Board of Appeals shall have the power, upon appeal from a decision or determination of the Code Enforcement Officer, to vary or modify yard requirements, setback lines, lot coverage, frontage requirements, height requirements and density regulations.

 - a.
-In making its determination, the Land Use Appellate Board shall take into consideration the benefit to the Applicant if the variance is granted, as weighed against the detriment to the health, safety and welfare of the neighborhood or community by such grant.
-In making such determination the Board shall also consider: - Whether an undesirable change will be produced in the character of the neighborhood or a detriment to nearby properties will be created by the granting of the area variance. - ii.
+In making its determination, the Zoning Board of Appeals shall take into consideration the benefit to the Applicant if the variance is granted, as weighed against the detriment to the health, safety and welfare of the neighborhood or community by such grant.
+In making such determination the Board shall also consider: - i.
+Whether an undesirable change will be produced in the character of the neighborhood or a detriment to nearby properties will be created by the granting of the area variance. - ii.
 Whether the benefit sought by the Applicant can be achieved by some method feasible for the Applicant to pursue, other than an area variance. - iii.
 Whether the requested area variance is substantial. - iv.
 Whether the proposed variance will have an adverse effect or impact on the physical or environmental conditions in the neighborhood or district; and - v.
-Whether the alleged difficulty was self-created, which shall be relevant to the decision of the Land Use Appellate Board but shall not necessarily preclude the granting of the area variance. - b.
-The Land Use Appellate Board, in the granting of area variances, shall grant the minimum variance that it shall deem necessary and adequate and at the same time preserve and protect the character of the neighborhood and the health, safety and welfare of the community.

-2. Use Variances
+Whether the alleged difficulty was self-created, which shall be relevant to the decision of the Zoning Board of Appeals but shall not necessarily preclude the granting of the area variance. - b.
+The Zoning Board of Appeals, in the granting of area variances, shall grant the minimum variance that it shall deem necessary and adequate and at the same time preserve and protect the character of the neighborhood and the health, safety and welfare of the community. - 2.
+Use Variances

-The Land Use Appellate Board shall have the power, upon appeal from a decision or determination of the Code Enforcement Officer, to vary the use requirements of this Local Law.
+The Zoning Board of Appeals shall have the power, upon appeal from a decision or determination of the Code Enforcement Officer, to vary the use requirements of this Local Law.

 - a.
-No use variance shall be granted by the Land Use Appellate Board without a showing by the Applicant that applicable zoning restrictions have caused unnecessary hardship.
-To prove such unnecessary hardship, the Applicant shall demonstrate to the Land Use Appellate Board that for every permitted use under the Land Use Chapter regulations for the district where the property is located: - i.
-The applicant cannot realize a reasonable return, provided that lack of return is substantial as demonstrated by competent financial evidence. - ii.
+No use variance shall be granted by the Zoning Board of Appeals without a showing by the Applicant that applicable zoning restrictions have caused unnecessary hardship.
+To prove such unnecessary hardship, the Applicant shall demonstrate to the Zoning Board of Appeals that for every permitted use under the Land Use Chapter regulations for the district where the property is located: - i.
+The applicant cannot realize a reasonable return, provided that lack of return is substantial as demonstrated by competent financial evidence.

+- ii.
 That the alleged hardship relating to the property in question is unique and does not apply to a substantial portion of the district or neighborhood. - iii.
 That the requested use variance, if granted, will not alter the essential character of the neighborhood; and - iv.
-That the alleged hardship has not been self-created.

-b.
-The Land Use Appellate Board, in the granting of use variances, shall grant the minimum variance that it shall deem necessary and adequate to address the unnecessary hardship proven by the Applicant.
-At the same time, the Land Use Appellate Board shall preserve and protect the character of the neighborhood and the health, safety, and welfare of the community.

-3. Imposition of Conditions
+That the alleged hardship has not been self-created. - b.
+The Zoning Board of Appeals, in the granting of use variances, shall grant the minimum variance that it shall deem necessary and adequate to address the unnecessary hardship proven by the Applicant.
+At the same time, the Zoning Board of Appeals shall preserve and protect the character of the neighborhood and the health, safety, and welfare of the community. - 3.
+Imposition of Conditions

-The Land Use Appellate Board shall, in the granting of both use variances and area variances, have the authority to impose such reasonable conditions and restrictions as are directly related to, and/or incidental to, the proposed use of the property.
+The Zoning Board of Appeals shall, in the granting of both use variances and area variances, have the authority to impose such reasonable conditions and restrictions as are directly related to, and/or incidental to, the proposed use of the property.
 Such conditions shall be consistent with the spirit and intent of this Local Law and shall be imposed for the purpose of minimizing any adverse impact such variance may have on the neighborhood or community.